Click on these links to go directly to your area of interest, or scroll down.

 There are many ways to walk and many ways to pray.
 Allow yourself your way.
 There is no right way.
 If you want to cry, allow yourself the tears; if you want to laugh, allow that as well; each person reacts to the labyrinth differently.
 It may not be a feel good or moving experience for everyone every time, but as you stick with it-- returning over time-- it will change you, and you will come to find your peace.

-Fall/Winter hours: Mon-Fri: sun-up till sunset, Sat-Sun: sun-up till 4pm.
+Hours: Mon-Fri: sun-up till sunset, Sat-Sun: sun-up till 4pm.
 No need to call first, unless you have special group considerations.
 Admission-- free.

 - Please park at the bottom of the driveway as directed by the sign.